Mission Statement & Purpose

 Dorthy Stucky Halley, LMSW, is co-founder of Halley Counseling Services, P.A., and co-director of the Family Peace Initiative Program.
 Dorthy served as the director of the Victim Services Division of the Kansas Office of the Attorney General (2007-2020).
 In that role, Dorthy provided leadership for the state in its responses to both human trafficking and domestic violence.
 In 2010, Dorthy coordinated the development of the Attorney General’s Human Trafficking Advisory Board in Kansas, serving in its leadership until her retirement.

 Dorthy’s development of a motivation typology for those who batter has opened the door to a new understanding for judges, prosecutors, law enforcement, advocates, battering intervention providers, and others in the domestic violence field.
-She led the state efforts to develop standards and certify batterer intervention programs throughout Kansas.
+She led the state efforts to develop standards and certify battering intervention programs throughout Kansas.
 She has served as an expert witness in domestic violence cases for the past 31 years.

 Dorthy has served victims in various capacities since 1986.
 She was the Executive Director of Safehouse, Inc. for over a decade, and previously served as a Crime Victim Compensation Board member.
 She was the Practicum Director and Assistant Professor at Pittsburg State University in the Social Work Program from 1997 to 2007.
 She is the past president of the Kansas Chapter of the National Association of Social Workers (KNASW), the Kansas Coalition Against Sexual and Domestic Violence (KCSDV), and the Kansas Organization for Victim Assistance (KOVA).
 She also served as a consultant for the Kansas Domestic Violence Fatality Review Board (KDVFRB).